Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 Note: `ServicePulse.Host.exe` can be found in the ServicePulse installation directory, whose default is `%programfiles(x86)%\Particular Software\ServicePulse`

-Once all the ServicePulse files are successfully extracted you can configure a new IIS web site whose physical path points to the location where files have been extracted.
-You can configure it to use port `9090`.
+Once all the ServicePulse files are successfully extracted configure a new IIS web site whose physical path points to the location where files have been extracted.
+Configure it to use port `9090`.

 NOTE: Make sure that the ServicePulse windows service is not running and that the URLACL has been removed or else IIS will not be able to use port 9090.

 ## Advanced Configuration

 ServicePulse relies on the ServiceControl REST API.
 It is possible to add a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to the ServiceControl web site using  the Microsoft [Application Request Routing](http://www.iis.net/downloads/microsoft/application-request-routing) IIS extension.

-This is useful if you which to lock down access to ServicePulse or if wish to expose the web site over a single port.
+This is useful to lock down access to ServicePulse or to expose the web site over a single port.

 Installation Steps:

 1. Install the IIS [Application Request Routing](http://www.iis.net/downloads/microsoft/application-request-routing) extension.
-1. Go to the root folder for the Web site you created in the basic configuration
+1. Go to the root folder for the Web site created in the basic configuration
 1. Create a new subdirectory called `api`
 1. Edit `app.constants.js` and change the `serviceControlUrl` value from `http://localhost:33333/api` to `/api`
 1. Open the IIS management tool